 You’re likely to experience the need to develop relationships with a new person or a new team multiple times in your career.
 Your ability to build these relationships is key to your career development and will help you in the days after your job search is complete.
 In this lecture, you’re going to practice finding common ground with someone, which is one of the most important soft skills you can develop.

 The job search is different when you're an experienced professional.
 Maybe you've been making a six-figure salary for over a decade.
 Maybe you feel like hiring managers and recruiters, if they're much younger than you are, just don't understand the value of your experience.
 Maybe you've experienced age discrimination on your job search already.
 What's the best way forward when you're a job seeker with a lot of experience?
-In this text lecture, you'll find resources for you if you're working on a midlife or later-life career change.
+In this text lecture, you'll find resources for working on a midlife or later-life career change.

 Salary negotiation is a tricky part of the job search.
 You don’t want to create a bad relationship with your new employer before you’ve even begun working at the organization, but you also want to make sure that you’re getting properly compensated.
 In this lecture, you’ll learn how to approach salary negotiation, which communication skills you should employ when you’re in this situation, and what extra tools you should bring into these discussions.
 You’ll also get a preview of the “Further Study” lectures available to you as a part of Career Hacking™.